Frequently Asked Questions

 SIGNS AND SYMPTOMS OF AN OPIOID OVERDOSE

 The use of heroin and misuse of prescription opioids can result in life threatening overdose.
-Overdose symptoms include respiratory failure (slow/shallow/absent breathing), confusion, impaired alertness, unresponsiveness and cold/clammy blue skin.
+Overdose symptoms include respiratory failure (slow/shallow/absent breathing), confusion, impaired alertness, slow or absent pulse, unresponsiveness and cold/clammy blue skin.

 **CALL 911 IMMEDIATELY if you suspect someone is experiencing an overdose.
 While awaiting emergency medical help to arrive, follow 911 instructions which may include keeping a conscious person alert, rolling an unconscious person on to their side in the event they begin to vomit, and performing CPR on a person who is not breathing and has no pulse.